espire/Lecture-notes/CS 341 notes.markdown

 ### A general algorithmic paradigm
 * Divide: separate the problem into subproblems
 * Conquer: solve the subproblems recursively
-* Combine: use subproblem results ot derive the result
+* Combine: use subproblem results to derive the result
 * Examples: binary search, QuickSort, MergeSort

 #### When can we use Divide & Conquer?